 We recommend purchasing your tour package through one of the tour companies below.
-Many of the recommended tours companies upgrade the quality of transportation, provide knowledgeable guides, lunch and even include other perks and types of tours at a reasonable price.
+Many of the recommended tour companies upgrade the quality of transportation, provide knowledgeable guides, lunch, and even include other perks and types of tours at a reasonable price.

 *Total for this package is $77

-For $5 more, you could get the Legacy Gold Package that includes lunch $82.37 total.
+For $5 more, you could get the Legacy Gold Package that includes lunch at $82.37 total.

 Experience the majesty of the American Southwest with a full-day, all-inclusive tour to the Grand Canyon by air.
 Enjoy a round-trip scenic flight from Phoenix, and touch down at the West Rim of the Grand Canyon, site of the Hualapai Reservation.
 Travel on land to Eagle Point for Native … More

 Experience the majesty of the American Southwest with a full-day, all-inclusive tour to the Grand Canyon by air.
 Enjoy a round-trip scenic flight from Phoenix, and touch down at the West Rim of the Grand Canyon, site of the Hualapai Reservation.
 Travel on land to Eagle Point for Native American cultural performances, sweeping views of the Grand Canyon, lunch on the canyon rim, a helicopter ride to the bottom of the canyon, a boat cruise on the Colorado River and admission to the thrilling Grand Canyon Skywalk.